phamthanhsang-cs/SOC-in-my-Pocket/installation-notes/soar/shuffle.md

 </h1>

-I think Shuffle Insllation is pretty easy to understand and straighforward, so many installation method are there such as via docker, kubenetes,...
+I think Shuffle Installation is pretty easy to understand and straighforward, so many installation methods are there such as via docker, kubenetes,...

 ### Default Setup
 Since i want to simplify the installation process, i go with default installation, not scalable build but easy to follow and enough for my project